valentin-llv/Mon-ufr-old/README.md

 # Mon ufr (en)

-Mon ufr is an app (PWA) which allow the students of Tours, in France, to quickly acces their class timetable, mails, class content, notes ...
+Mon ufr is an app (PWA) which allow university students of Tours, in France, to quickly acces their class timetable, mails, class content, notes ...

 ## Technologies